Cricket at the Pacific Games

+Cricket is an optional sport at the quadrennial Pacific Games.
+It first appeared at the 1979 Games, with a men's tournament only seeing Papua New Guinea defeat New Hebrides (now Vanuatu) by 9 wickets in the final.
+Matches were played over 50 overs.
+The first women's tournament was held in 2015 in the Twenty20 format where Samoa won the inaugural women's title defeating Papua New Guinea in the final by 3 runs.

-A cricket tournament at the Pacific Games, previously the South Pacific Games, was introduced in 1979 and was played intermittently at games in the 1980s and 1990s, depending on the facilities of the host nation.
-It was played continuously from 2003 to 2019, but was not included for the 2023 Pacific Games in Solomon Islands due to the sport's inclusion for the 2028 Los Angeles Olympics.
+Since debutting in 1979, the sport was played intermittently at games in the 1980s and 1990s, depending on the facilities of the host nation.
+It was played continuously from 2003 to 2019, but was not included for the 2023 Pacific Games.
 Detailed records of the tournaments prior to 2003 have not been kept and little is known with certainty of the first three tournaments, beyond knowing what teams won the gold and silver medals at each Games.